phoebe-project/phoebe2-docs/api/phoebe.parameters.feature.spot.md

 see [phoebe.parameters.ParameterSet.set_value](phoebe.parameters.ParameterSet.set_value.md) to set/change the values
 after creating the Parameters.

+Allowed to attach to:
+* components with kind: star
+* datasets: not allowed

 Arguments
 ----------
 * `colat` (float/quantity, optional): colatitude of the center of the spot